vision2divinity/Erply-Product-Search-Module/README.md

 2. one can have product suggestions when enters just one letter or number of a product either by code or name.
 3. One can search for product by entering the product code.
 4. One can search for product by entering the product name.

+Syntax can be found in the test>java folder.